nerdralph/picoCore/README.md

 Work in progress as of March 2020

 Goals: More than 50% of Arduino sketches run unmodified with picoCore, and 80% run with minor tweaks.
+Unlike the official AVR core, picoCore has compile-time checking of many arguments.
+Calling digitalWrite(42) will cause a compile error with the message, "pin out of range".

-Only those parts of the Arduino/Wiring API which can be implmented efficiently will be supported:
+Only those parts of the Arduino/Wiring API which can be implmented efficiently will be supported.

+# Development Status
 digitalRead, digitalWrite, pinMode - implemented in v0.1

 delay, delayMicroseconds - implemented in v0.1 using avr-gcc builtin delay functions.